AustinCodingAcademy/aca-flix/README.md

 * Switch out use of ListToggle for use of ListToggleContainer

 ### App.js
+* Add componentDidMount method and call loadMyMovieList in here.
 * Switch out use of SearchBox for use of SearchBoxContainer

 ### index.js